Gary Foster (musician): Professional career

 In 1961, Foster moved to Los Angeles to work as a jazz musician.
 He taught privately and studied the flute.
 Shortly after settling in Alhambra, he turned to studio work as a woodwind doubler.
 His friendships with Clare Fischer and Warne Marsh were vital to Foster's knowledge of improvisation.

 From 1973–1982, he was a member of the Toshiko Akiyoshi – Lew Tabackin Big Band.
 He worked in the reed sections of big bands led by Louis Bellson, Mike Barone, Clare Fischer, Marty Paich, and Ed Shaughnessy.
 He has also worked with Rosemary Clooney, Shelly Manne, Sammy Nestico, Poncho Sanchez, and Cal Tjader.

-For over 45 years he has made his living in studios, recording on albums and for movies and television.
+For over 55 years he made his living in studios, recording on albums and for movies and television.
 His movie credits include Monsters, Inc., Ice Age, Elf, Meet the Fockers, and The Haunted Mansion.
 His television credits date back to the late 1960s and include several seasons on The Carol Burnett Show, which won several Emmy Awards.
 He has been in the Academy Awards Television Orchestra for thirty broadcasts.
 He has performed regularly with the Los Angeles Philharmonic, the Los Angeles Chamber Orchestra, the Los Angeles Opera Orchestra, and the Hollywood Bowl Orchestra.

 Teaching and education career

-Foster has taught privately and in colleges since 1960.
+Foster taught privately and in colleges from 1960.
 From 1971 to 1991 he was on the faculty at Pasadena City College.
 From 1984 through 2000 he was visiting professor at the University of Missouri, Kansas City.
 He was on the faculty of University of California, Los Angeles and California State University, Fullerton.
 He founded Nova Music Studios in Pasadena for private lessons.
 He has co-authored method books and has led clinics in colleges and universities.

+Death

+Foster died on May 24, 2026, a day before his 90th birthday.